apple/ccs-caldavtester/README.txt

 	data.
 Server data population only occurs when this option is present.

-	-d : in conjuntion with -p, if present specifies that the populated data be removed after all tests have completed.
+	-d : in conjunction with -p, if present specifies that the populated data be removed after all tests have completed.

 	--all : execute all tests found in the working directory.
 Each .xml